Galata Tower: History

 From 1717, the Ottomans used the tower to look out for fires (on the Old Istanbul side of the city the Beyazıt Tower served the same function).
 In 1794, during the reign of Sultan Selim III, the roof was reinforced in lead and wood, but the stairs were severely damaged by a fire.
 Another fire damaged the building in 1831, after which further restoration work took place.

 In 1875, the tower's conical roof was destroyed during a storm.
 It remained without this roof for the rest of the Ottoman period but, many years later, during restoration work between 1965 and 1967, the conical roof was reconstructed.
 At the same time the tower's wooden interior was replaced with a concrete structure and it was opened to the public.

-In 2020 the Tower was controversially restored then reopened as a museum.
+In 2020, the Tower was restored then reopened as a museum now open for the public and tourists.

+In 2023, restoration work began on the conical roof, with a focus on extending the lifecycle of the copper finial it once had as well.
+Other structural reinforcements were achieved on reinforced concrete elements and around the masonry walls, enabling improvements to the building's earthquake resiliency.
+A 3-meter-high protection tunnel was built around the tower to ensure the safety of visitors and the surrounding area.
+Galata Tower reopened to the visiting public on May 25, 2024, with a new visitor policy that capped visitor entry at 100 per hour.

-It is mainly popular for the 360-degree view of Istanbul visible from its observation deck.
+The tower is mainly popular for the 360-degree view of Istanbul visible from its observation deck.